Automotive-grade FPGAs & SoCs

 Microsemi FPGAs provide core data acquisition, processing and display functions while providing industry’s best reliability and security in small footprint packages crucial for building differentiated, secure and reliable advanced driver assist systems.

 - Data processing and display – Support for various communications interfaces for capturing data like camera, radar - available as hard or soft IPs.
-FPGAs offer crucial advantage over DSPs in providing parallel processing, enabling faster responses to potential hazards.
+FPGAs offer a crucial advantage over DSPs in providing parallel processing, enabling faster responses to potential hazards.

 - Zero defect systems – Offer immunity against environment factors leading to single event upset.
 SEU immunity is paramount in achieving ZERO FIT rate and insurance against potential application failure.